Paige’s Prediction: Frigid start, turning mild by the weekend

 Where that occurred, expect a slower warm up as the weekend inches closer.

-Dry air has filtered in and the clouds have started to thin over the area tonight which means another frigid morning ahead — looking at teens and low to mid 20s across the state.
+Dry air has filtered in and the clouds have started to thin over the area tonight as high pressure settles in which means another frigid morning ahead — looking at teens and low to mid 20s across the state.

 Highs are back in the low to mid 50s for southcentral and northcentral Kansas.
 A few upper 50s not ruled out for as abundant sunshine holds steady, but those in southwest Kansas and northern Oklahoma may struggle to make it out of the 40s Friday afternoon.